DoWithPassion/JavaScript/JavascriptConcept.md

       - The functions will not be executed directly until they have been called or invoked.
       - When the *function is called*, a *new execution context is created* which again consists of memory and code components.
 And it also contains the memory creation phase and the code execution phase.
-      - When the return statement is encountered in the function, it takes the value of the variable in the return statement from the local memory of the function execution context and it returns the control back to the place in the main execution context(parent) where the function the is called.
+      - When the return statement is encountered in the function, it takes the value of the variable in the return statement from the local memory of the function execution context and it returns the control to the place in the main execution context(parent) where the function the is called.
-      - And the **whole execution context of the function is deleted after the control coming to the main execution context**.
+      - And the **whole execution context of the function is deleted after the control comes to the main execution context**.
 It means when we call the same function another time again the new execution context is created and the same process is repeated.

   - The process can be known as **Thread of Execution**.
 ### Call stack